nextep/Vuln_LLM/PRD.md

-Product Requirements Document (PRD): Vulnerable LLM Test Suite
+# Product Requirements Document (PRD): Vulnerable LLM Test Suite

-1. Overview & Vision
+## 1. Overview & Vision
-This document outlines the requirements for expanding the existing "Vulnerable LLM Note Summarizer" into a comprehensive, self-hosted "Vulnerable LLM Test Suite".
-The vision is to create a practical, hands-on educational tool for security researchers, developers, and students to understand, identify, and test against the full OWASP Top 10 for Large Language Model Applications.
-The application will be self-contained, run locally on ARM64 hardware (like the Jetson Orin), and provide clear, demonstrable examples of each major vulnerability category.
+This document outlines the requirements for transforming the existing "Vulnerable LLM Note Summarizer" into a lightweight, comprehensive "Vulnerable LLM Test Suite".
+The vision is to create a practical, hands-on security testing tool that demonstrates all OWASP Top 10 vulnerabilities for Large Language Model Applications.
+The application will be optimized for resource-constrained environments (8GB RAM), run entirely locally using Ollama, and provide clear, exploitable examples of each vulnerability.

+Similar to established vulnerable apps like [DVWA](https://github.com/vavkamil/awesome-vulnerable-apps?tab=readme-ov-file#OWASP-Top-10), this will serve as a safe sandbox for security testing and education.

-2. Goals
+## 2. Goals
+- **Lightweight**: Optimized to run on 8GB Jetson Orin devices with minimal resource consumption
-Educational: To provide a safe and legal environment for learning about LLM vulnerabilities.
+- **Educational**: Safe, legal environment for learning LLM security vulnerabilities

-Comprehensive: To implement a distinct, testable module for each of the OWASP Top 10 for LLM risks.
+- **Comprehensive**: One clear demonstration for each OWASP Top 10 LLM vulnerability

-Practical: To create realistic scenarios that mimic how these vulnerabilities manifest in real-world applications.

-Self-Contained: To run entirely locally on specified hardware without requiring external APIs or paid services.
+- **Practical**: Real-world attack scenarios that security professionals would encounter
+- **Self-Contained**: No external APIs, cloud services, or additional costs required
+- **Easy Setup**: One-script installation with minimal configuration

-3. Target Audience
+## 3. Target Audience
-Application Security (AppSec) Professionals
+- Application Security (AppSec) Professionals

-Penetration Testers
+- Penetration Testers

-AI/ML Developers and Engineers
+- AI/ML Security Researchers
+- Red Team Operators

-Students and Educators in Cybersecurity
+- Security Students and Educators

+## 4. Technical Constraints & Requirements
+- **Hardware**: ARM64 architecture (Jetson Orin) with 8GB RAM minimum
+- **Model**: Uses phi3 or similar small models (< 2GB) via Ollama
+- **Stack**: Python Flask, minimal JavaScript, no heavy frameworks
+- **Performance**: Each vulnerability demo should execute within 30 seconds
+- **Storage**: Total application size < 100MB (excluding Ollama and models)

+## 5. Architecture Overview

-4. Functional Requirements & Features (The OWASP Top 10)
+## 6. Functional Requirements & Features (The OWASP Top 10)
 The application will be expanded from a single-page app to a multi-feature suite.
 Each feature will be a module demonstrating one of the OWASP Top 10 risks.

 LLM01: Prompt Injection